There has never been a better time for challenger law firms to take business from the most elite law firms.

 As we discuss below, law firm leaders systematically underestimate the opportunity that exists due to clients’ greater awareness of the interchangeability of firms and lawyers.

-By understanding and responding to the pressures on the modern-day GC, law firms can capture work that may have been off-limits a decade ago due to clients shifting from relationship-based to data-based hiring.
+By understanding and responding to the pressures on the modern-day general counsel, law firms can capture work that may have been off-limits a decade ago due to clients shifting from relationship-based to data-based hiring.

-This changing client awareness was best stated by GE general counsel’s Alex Dimitrief:
+This changing client awareness was best stated by GE’s general counsel Alex Dimitrief:

 “I know there is an old wives’ tale in the profession.
 There is this legend in the profession that one of the safest things in-house lawyers can do is hire a name brand, a white-shoe Wall Street law firm, on the theory that if something goes wrong you say ‘well, what can I do, I hired Cravath, I hired Weil Gotshal.
 I just think the time for that excuse has gone by.”

-The greater use of data, increased partner mobility, and demands on the GC to run a legal department in a business-sensitive way have weakened historical client-law firm relationships by introducing greater competition to their work.
+The greater use of data, increased partner mobility, and demands on the general counsel to run a legal department in a business-sensitive way have weakened historical client-law firm relationships by introducing greater competition to their work.
 (We blogged about these trends in this prior post.)

 Opportunity for “Challenger” Law Firms:

 While these trends to have put pressure on many law firms, including the most elite ones, it also has introduced opportunities for others.

 This was underscored in the recent 2017 Acritas US Law Firm Brand Index survey.